bblackham/ipsec-vpn-script/README.md

   $ sudo ipsec-vpn-connect vpn.cfg

-This will print the output of racoon, xl2tpd and ppp (if debugging is enabled) to the stdout.
+This will print the output of racoon, xl2tpd and ppp (if debugging is enabled) to stdout.
 The script will not return to the command prompt until the VPN is terminated (e.g. with Ctrl-C, or some other signal).

 Problems
 --------